Delta County Hazard Mitigation Plan Update Status

 Man made or natural, disasters can strike at any time.
 The Office of Emergency Management provides leadership, planning, education and resources to protect lives, property and the environment in the event a disaster were to strike Delta County.

 Delta County is located in the West All Hazards Planning Region, which is comprised of Delta, Montrose, Gunnison, Ouray, San Miguel and Hinsdale Counties.
-Delta County Emergency Management works closely with Delta County staff, local and regional governments, special districts, volunteer organizations, as well as regional emergency managers and the Regional Field Manager of the Department of Homeland Security and Emergency Management (DHSEM), to develop and exercise preparedness plans and provide emergency management training.
+Delta County Emergency Management works closely with Delta County staff, local and regional governments, special districts, volunteer organizations, as well as regional emergency managers and the Regional Field Manager of the Colorado Department of Homeland Security and Emergency Management (DHSEM), to develop and exercise preparedness plans and provide emergency management training.

 The Federal Emergency Management Agency (FEMA) established five (5) core mission areas for Emergency Management.
 They are: Prevention, Protection, Mitigation, Response and Recovery.
 These mission areas drive the planning and training Delta County Emergency Management undertakes each year.
 To learn more, visit FEMA.